 The ALF Fellows Program provides a year-long training program for 20-24 diverse, influential leader from 15 different sectors in the community.
 Participants reflect a cross-section of the community's cultural, ethnic, sex, age, racial, LGBTQA, gender identity, political, religious, sector and geographic diversity.
-To date, twenty three classes of 20-24 diverse leaders have completed the program and there are 503 Senior Fellows (graduates) in Pierce County.
-Class XXIV is in progress and Class XXV has been selected and will begin in June.
+To date, twenty four classes of 20-24 diverse leaders have completed the program and there are 521 Senior Fellows (graduates) in Pierce County.
+Class XXV begins in June 2018.
 The one-year leadership program is administered by the Executive Director under the direction of the ALF Board and its committees.

 While the year-long leadership experience can be life-changing for the participants, the true value of the program is the building of a critical mass of leaders who have learned the dynamics of collaborative and servant leadership and who are committed to serving the Pierce County community.
 ALF graduates hold critical roles in many of the civic projects and organizations that have shaped Tacoma/Pierce County's economic and social development.